Will Your Survival Gear Work When You Need it?

 What “survival” information is out there?

 When push comes to shove the gear that was in those kits would not help someone in a survival situation.
-I’m not sure how, but I was duped into believing a flint and steel fire starting kit was a great item to have in the “survival kits” I was giving to my best friends in my life.
+I was adamant about finding exactly what to put in the survival kits.
+However, I was led to believe a primitive flint and steel fire starting kit was a great item to have in the “survival kits” I was giving to my best friends in my life.
 What a friend I am.
 Giving the most important people in my life a piece of equipment that was invented in the caveman days.
 Flint and steel is NOT a modern day survival technique and can NOT be relied on in a situation where the need for fire is desperate.
 Yet, we still see “flint and steel” listed as a must-have item in your survival kit in modern-day outdoor literature.
 Don’t believe everything you read!
 Think of how many people there are out there just like me at that point.
-Simply naive to the fact that one could potentially be in a life-threatening incident and for those that may realize it when they look at most literature out there they are lead to believe Mylar blankets, Bic lighters and flint and steel kits are items that will actually help them save their lives
+Simply naive to the fact that one could potentially be in a life-threatening incident and for those that may realize it when they look at most literature out there they are lead to believe Mylar blankets, Bic lighters and flint and steel kits are items that will actually help them save their lives.